-I am pleased to invite you to the annual general meeting (the 'AGM') of Lloyds Banking Group plc (the 'Company') which will be held at the Edinburgh International Conference Centre, The Exchange, Edinburgh EH3 8EE on Thursday 12 May 2016 at 11.00 am.
+I am pleased to invite you to the annual general meeting (the 'AGM') of Lloyds Banking Group plc (the 'Company') which will be held at the Edinburgh International Conference Centre, The Exchange, Edinburgh EH3 8EE on Thursday 11 May 2017 at 11.00 am.

 The notice of AGM is set out on pages 4 to 6 of this document.
-A copy of the Annual Report and Accounts or Annual Review for the year ended 31 December 2015 is enclosed together with a proxy or voting form to enable you to exercise your voting rights.
-Members of the Lloyds Banking Group Shareholder Account will also find an annual statement of their shareholding enclosed.
+A copy of the Annual Report and Accounts or Annual Review for the year ended 31 December 2016 is enclosed together with a proxy form to enable you to exercise your voting rights.